Deep Domain Experience Weighs In

 - Automate back-office transactions

 - Consolidate Digital Asset Management for publishers

 - Foster exclusivity in the stock photo pipeline, to protect brand identity for publishers

 - Institutionalize electronic billings + payments industry-wide, on one proprietary platform

 Economic and creative outcomes are radically transformed by building a marketplace network where photo industry participants want to be.
 Such a marketplace prevents inventory bloat and the overuse of individual photographs, thus protecting every buyer’s unique brand identity, so different companies don’t get screwed using the same picture.
 It makes prices sustainable for photographers and affordable for publishers by leveling the economic playing field, then tilting both sides toward the proprietor of this marketplace, sitting in the middle of the revenue stream.

 To have an intelligent discussion about the future of photography, three misconceptions must be dispelled.
 Here are your noise-canceling headphones:

 1) Blockchain addresses issues that keep photographers up at night.

-Blockchain is categorically incapable of “protecting” either the legal or economic prerogatives of copyright holders.
+NOT TRUE.
+In the Commercial Photo industry, blockchain is hardly necessary to establish intellectual property ownership and provenance.
+It is categorically incapable of “protecting” either the legal or economic prerogatives of copyright holders.
 Straightforward ways to do that already exist, although they can and should be automated.
 Moreover, relying on a “distributed” or “decentralized” inventory of pre-shot stock photos would only create new problems, not solutions, for publishers.